-FACT #1 – It is illegal
+FACT #1 – Railroad Pictures Are illegal

 FACT #2 – You Can’t Hear the Train Coming in Time

 On top of how hard it is to hear a train, consider that it can take an average freight train over a mile to stop with emergency brakes.
-If you don’t see or hear the train til it’s within yards of you, then it stands to reason that the train will not be able to stop in the time it takes for you and your family to clear off the tracks.
+If you don’t see or hear the train until it’s within yards of you, then it stands to reason that the train will not be able to stop in the time it takes for you and your family to clear off the tracks.

 FACT #3 – People Die Every Year

 I could tell you multiple stories of kids, adults, photographers, even movie-makers who have been killed in the last decade trying to take photos on the tracks.
 But I will spare you the gory details.
 If you don’t believe me, run a quick Google search to find an unending list of stories and articles.
 It is pretty horrifying.

 The simple fact is trespasser fatalities are getting worse, not better, in the past ten years.
 Phil McCausland of the Federal Railroad Administration says, “The majority of train fatalities continue to occur because of trespassing, and education efforts have not stopped trespassing deaths from reaching a 10-year high.”
 This chart from NBC News shows how railroad track fatalities have increased over the past ten years.

 You can find the entire article from NBC News HERE.